Attention.

 : apply oil.

-21. Remove camshafts.
+21. Remove the camshafts.

-22. Remove the rocker arms from the cylinder head and lay them out in order for installation in their places during subsequent assembly.
+22. Remove the valve rocker arms from the cylinder head and lay them out in order for installation in their places during subsequent assembly.

-Note: : replace the part with a new one after each removal.
+Note:: replace the part with a new one after each removal.

-Attention.
-To prevent deformation of the oil pan, support the engine as follows:
+Caution: To prevent deformation of the oil pan, support the engine as follows:

-26. Remove fixture 49 L017 5A0, on which the engine was hung, and put aside.
+26. Remove the device 49 L017 5A0, on which the engine was suspended, and set it aside.

 28. Remove the cylinder head.